 1. Increase or decrease your site load speed

-Your theme dictates how many scripts and assets your website loads when a visitor comes to it.
+Your theme dictates how many scripts and assets your website loads when a visitor arrives.
 Because of that, changing your existing theme can either speed up or slow down your website.
+According to benchmarks from WP Rocket, poorly coded or bloated themes can significantly slow down performance.

-As a rule of thumb, you should aim to find a theme that is as fast as possible out-of-the-box.
-That’s because once you implement a theme, your plugins and customizations will further increase the page load time.
-There even could be incompatibilities that make the new theme significantly slower than your current theme in some extreme cases.
+As a rule of thumb, you should aim for a theme that is as fast as possible out-of-the-box.
+That is because once you implement a theme, your plugins and customizations will further increase the page load time.
+Speed impacts your Core Web Vitals, which are confirmed ranking signals in Google’s algorithm.
+In some extreme cases, there could even be incompatibilities that make the new theme significantly slower than your current one.

 There is some excellent research available here, where they compare how fast each theme loads.